iamalreadynoob/wolta/README.md

 Wolta is designed for making simplify the frequently used processes which includes Pandas, Numpy and Scikit-Learn in Machine Learning.
 <br><br>
-Currently there are two modules inside the library, which are 'data_tools' and 'model_tools'
+Currently there are three modules inside the library, which are 'data_tools', 'model_tools' and 'progressive_tools'

 ## Installation